TheCandidStartup/TheCandidStartup.github.io/_drafts/legal-jeopardy.md

 As I might have expected, that didn't help much.
 Clear as mud.
 Time to ask for further clarification.

 I wasn't sure what "serializing objects" refers to.
 I have a section that talks about serialization techniques in general and outlines the algorithm used by Navisworks.
 However, it doesn't give any details about how specific object types like geometry are serialized.
-The algorithm that Navisworks uses is absolutely bog standard.
+The algorithm that Navisworks uses is pretty standard.
 There's no trade secrets or unique competitive advantage here.

 I do list the types of geometry that Navisworks supports but that's public knowledge.
 It's in the product documentation.

-Finally, I have no idea what the "detailed file format overview" is.
+Finally, I have no idea what the "detailed file format overview" refers to.

 ## Autodesk Confidential Serialization